-As illustrated in the graph above RCM, who manage the global equity, under performed the benchmark with a relative return of -4.2%.
-This under performance is attributable to their poor stock selection in North America, Europe and Japan, slightly offset by strong returns in the

-Pacific.
-Lazard achieved an out performance of the benchmark, with a relative return of 0.4%.
-RLAM also achieved an out performance of 2.9%.
+As illustrated in the graph above RCM, who manage the global equity, outperformed the benchmark with a relative return of 3.9%.
+This out performance is attributable to their good stock selection in North America and Europe, however stock selection in Japan slightly deflected from this.
+Lazard achieved an out performance of the benchmark, with a relative return of 1.3%.
+RLAM also achieved an out performance of 0.2%.
 This was mainly attributable to sound stock selection decisions.

-At the total portfolio level, the Fund underperformed the composite benchmark return during the year 2010/11 by -1%.
-The market value of the Fund however increased in line with the general market from $\pounds$ 616M (as at 31/3/10) to $\pounds$ 658M (as at 31/3/11).
+At the overall portfolio level, the Fund outperformed the composite benchmark return during the year 2011/12 by 1.7%.
+The market value of the Fund increased in line with the general market from £658M (as at 31/3/11) to £692M (as at 31/3/12).

-Long-term 3 year rolling performance analysis of the fund managers to March 2011 show all managers have under performed the benchmark.
+Long-term 3 year rolling performance analysis of the fund managers to March 2012 show the managers RCM and Lazard have under-performed their benchmark, while RLAM has outperformed.